The GInsMQTTPlugin is a controller plugin for enabling edge-to-cloud connectivity using the MQTT protocol.

 Broker

-Address: The address of the MQTT broker, either an IP address or URL.
+- Address: The MQTT broker address, specified as either an IP address or hostname.

-Client ID: A unique identification for the controller (client).
-Every MQTT connection needs a unique client ID.
-With this unique client ID, the broker can recognize when a client reconnects and can close an old, potentially half-open TCP connection for the client.
+- Client ID: A unique identifier for the controller (client).
+Each MQTT connection requires a distinct client ID, allowing the broker to recognize reconnecting clients and close any lingering TCP connections associated with the same ID.

 Authentication